fonsecapeter/jarvs/README.md

 ![figure_1.png](app/rvs/sample_docs/figure_1.png)

 > dependencies:
-mac os x or linux-based operating system, bash shell, python 2, matplotlib, pandas, recommend  anaconda (comes with all python libraries and more)
+mac os x or linux-based operating system, bash shell, python 2, matplotlib, pandas, recommend  anaconda (comes with all python libraries and more), gcalcli
->> if using linux: gcalcli, weather-util, weather-util-data
+>> if using linux: weather-util, weather-util-data
 >>
->> if using mac: coreutils, icalbuddy, recommend also using homebrew package manager
+>> if using mac: coreutils, recommend also using homebrew package manager